jithincheriyan/coine-2022-auckland/call_for_papers.md

 ### Proceedings

 Preliminary proceedings will be available before the conference.
-They will also be distributed to AAMAS 2022 registrants in electronic form.
+They will also be distributed to AAMAS 2023 registrants in electronic form.

 As with previous COIN(E) workshops, COINE intends to publish post-proceedings in Springer's LNCS series (pending confirmation).
 Authors will be invited to submit revised and extended versions of their paper for consideration in these post-proceedings.

 Revised papers must take into account the discussion held during the workshop; hence, only papers that are presented during the workshop will be considered for inclusion in the post-proceedings volume.

-### COINE 2022 Co-Chairs
+### COINE 2023 Co-Chairs
-- [Nirav Ajmeri](mailto:nirav.ajmeri@bristol.ac.uk) (University of Bristol, UK)
+- [Jithin Cheriyan](mailto:jithin.cheriyan@postgrad.otago.ac.nz) (University of Otago, NZ)
-- [Andreasa Morris-Martin](mailto:alm32@bath.ac.uk) (University of Bath, UK)
+- [Nicoletta Fornara](mailto:nicoletta.fornara@usi.ch) (Università della Svizzera italiana, Switzerland)
-- [Tony Savarimuthu](mailto:tony.savarimuthu@otago.ac.nz) (University of Otago, NZ)
+- [Asimina Mertzani](mailto:asimina.mertzani20@imperial.ac.uk) (Imperial College of London, UK)